pospisilboh/Memgraph/Forename/ForenameServer/README.md

 3. <a href="#Flask Application Server on the IBM Cloud Foundry">Flask Application Server on the IBM Cloud Foundry</a>
 4. <a href="#Flask Application Server on Amazon Lightsail">Flask Application Server on Amazon Lightsail</a>
 5. <a href="#Flask Application Server on the GCP App Engine">Flask Application Server on the GCP App Engine</a>
+6. <a href="#Flask Application Server on the DigitalOcean Apps">Flask Application Server on the DigitalOcean Apps</a>
 </font>
 </div>